Day 1 UK - Tbilisi

 You'll arrive in the Georgian capital of Tbilisi today.
 After a delicious welcome breakfast with your fellow travellers, we'll head straight out into the heart of Tbilisi's beautiful, compact centre, built in the 5th century.
 We'll experience the city's main attractions and learn about its complicated past on a leisurely walking tour.
 We'll start at the Metekhi plateau, from where we'll take in panoramic views of the city standing proudly against the striking backdrop of the Greater Caucasus Mountains.
 Georgia's famous mountain range stretches between the Taman Peninsula of the Black Sea and the Caspian Sea that separates Europe and Asia.

 We'll then journey by cable car to the majestic Narikala Fortress ruins, rising high over Tbilisi's picturesque Old Town and the twisting Mtkvari River.
 We'll explore this ancient symbol of defence - partially destroyed by an earthquake in 1827 - by walking along the trail, where the city will unfold beneath you.
-Discover sulphuric baths with therapeutic waters along the way and botanical gardens.
+Discover sulphuric baths with therapeutic waters along the way.

 Next, we'll get an insight into the country's rich culture through an array of dazzling archaeological findings and fascinating artefacts in the National Museum of Georgia.
 We'll take a stroll down Shardeni Street, lined with atmospheric cafés, before visiting the Great Synagogue.
 This significant landmark was built by Georgian Jews in the late 19th century among a cluster of churches.
 Decorated with intricate floral designs and Hebrew details, it's a real feast for the eyes.